KakaWan/code-graph-skill/README.en.md

 Querying a graph instead of reading source saves tokens, and cross-file dependencies become explicit.

-Parsing and querying all run on your own machine (just Python 3.8+, which you already have).
+Parsing and querying all run on your own machine (just Python 3.8+).
 **Your code never leaves your computer.**

 ## Features